Mathematics And Statistics Degree Information

 What Is the Job Outlook for Mathematics and Statistics?

 Jobs for individuals with degrees or a background in mathematics and statistics experience steady growth.
 Top positions face the highest amount of competition, while the advancement of technology in the workplace will lead to an increase in the need for statisticians and mathematicians, especially those with prior experience working in the technology industry.
+The employment of statiscians is looking great, with a projected growth of about 34 percent until 2024 according to the US Bureau of Labor Statistics.
 There is also a dire need for math teachers in schools across the country, from elementary education to the university level.

 Why Would Someone Take Online Mathematics and Statistics Classes?